metaviewio/metaview-docs/docs/intro.md

 ---
 sidebar_position: 1
+slug: /
 ---

 # Introduction

 Metaview is a token **review**, **analytics** and **audit** platform.
 These three components will make up a comprehensive token overview which will be useful when researching coins to ensure that you don't invest in money grabs or scam tokens.
 This lines up with the fundamental Metaview goal to increase token quality in the crypto space by providing free, transparent and easily accessible data on tokens.

 ## Review Platform